k2view-academy/K2View-Academy/articles/19_Broadway/06_export_actor.md

-# Actor's Inheritance
+# Actor and Inheritance

-In Broadway an Actor can be extended to create a new Actor type using **Export Actor** functionality.
-By exporting an Actor, the new Actor inherits the current Actor’s logic and arguments and extends it with additional functionality.
-Actor's inheritance enables the reuse of specific business logic in different flows in Broadway.
+In Broadway an Actor can be extended to create a new Actor type using the **Export Actor** functionality.
+By exporting an Actor, a new Actor inherits the current Actor’s logic and arguments and extends it with additional functionalities so that specific inherited business logic can be reused in different Broadway flows.

 ### How Do I Export an Actor?